 sudo dnf update

-You can install Grafana in a few ways on your server.
-In this guide, you will learn to install Grafana by using an RPM package.
+In this guide, you will learn to install Grafana by using an RPM package on AlmaLinux 9.

-First, visit the Grafana Downloads page and get the package with the command below:
+Visit the Grafana Downloads page and get the RPM package with the command below:

 sudo wget https://dl.grafana.com/oss/release/grafana-VERSION.x86_64.rpm